Henderson couple say they are latest victims in run of roof scams after being 'duped' out of $1700

 "They told my husband it sounded like the same guys who had ripped someone off for $5000 in Mt Albert."

-About half an hour later Matthews' husband, their son Nathan and another relative went to check on the elderly man, and one of the fake roofers was there.
+About half an hour later Matthews' husband went to check on the elderly man, and one of the roofers was there.

-They called police straight away, who got there in time to arrest him.

-Matthews said their incident sounded familiar to what happened to the 82-year-old woman in Greenlane on January 4, when fake tradesmen allegedly scammed her out of $9000 to fix her roof but instead leaving a hole in it.
+Matthews said their incident sounded similar to what happened to the 82-year-old woman in Greenlane on January 4, when fake tradesmen allegedly scammed her out of $9000 to fix her roof but instead left a hole in it.

 "I just feel so stupid.
 I am really angry at myself for falling for it, I like to think of myself as intelligent, but they duped us.